-Consistency, massive action and self-discipline are all no doubt key requirements for achieving any worthwhile goal.
-In fact, they are key requirement for success in any field of endeavor.
+Consistency, massive action, and self-discipline are all no doubt key requirements for achieving any worthwhile goal.
+In fact, they are key requirements for success in any field of endeavor.
 However, there is one additional element required for success that we haven’t yet discussed.
-That element of course comes down to the rituals you partake in each day that help keep you mentally focused, alert, motivated and on track.
+That element, of course, comes down to the rituals you partake in each day that help keep you mentally focused, alert, motivated and on track.

 All these rituals you partake in effectively power your day.
 In fact, these rituals shape every decision you make and action you take.
 Moreover, they actually go a long way towards shaping your life and destiny — for better or worse.
 I say “for better or worse” because you no doubt have some rituals that provide you with long-term value, and others that will eventually make you feel miserable about yourself.

-So, all-in-all there are no doubt positive and empowering rituals that can help move us closer to our goals, and there are also negative and limiting rituals that will only lead us astray.
+So, all-in-all there are no doubt positive and empowering rituals that can help move us closer to our goals.
+Likewise, there are negative and limiting rituals that will only lead us astray.
 The key is to develop a set of empowering rituals that will help you stay focused, motivated and on track toward achieving your goals.
 But how do we do this?
 Where do we begin?